awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 Immediately change your sending processes so that you're only sending messages recipients who have specifically signed up to receive them\.
 Also, ensure that you're sending the type of content that your recipients signed up to receive\.
 After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.

-If you don't request a revinw within three weeks, and we continue to receive direct recipient complaints, we might pause your account's ability to send email\.
+If you don't request a review within three weeks, and we continue to receive direct recipient complaints, we might pause your account's ability to send email\.

 ### Amazon SES Complaints Through Email Providers FAQ<a name="cm-email-provider"></a>